2023–24 Australian bushfire season: Northern Territory

 Since the start of the season in August the NT had lost over 61 million hectares (150,734,282 acres).
 The primary causes of these fires were dry lightning strikes, while some are believed to have been arson.

-14 August Bushfires NT chief issued a warning that the of the Northern Territory could lose up to 80% per cent of the territory by March.
+14 August Bushfires NT chief issued a warning that the Northern Territory could lose up to 80% per cent of the territory by March.

 4 September, a large fire began burning in the Barkly Tablelands, rapidly spreading out of control and threatening isolated cattle farms.
 On 11 September, residents in Tennant Creek were warned to prepare for the fire's arrival, after a fire front spread 60 km towards the township over a 24-hour period.
 The efforts of firefighters prevented Tennant Creek from being impacted.
 By 17 October, the fire had burnt over 2.8 million ha (7 million acres).
 The fire took 51 days to be declared extinguished, which occurred on October 18.